 The Office of the Superintendent of Insurance regulates the business of insurance in Prince Edward Island.
 All insurers, agents and adjusters operating in the province are required to be licensed under the Insurance Act.
-Fun Fact: Home insurance premiums are not regulated in PEI.
+Fun Fact: Home insurance premiums in PEI are not regulated.

 There are risks everywhere and each homeowner should be aware of the certain risks known to their location.
 PEI, being an island, has more risk to the coastline which can get heavily impacted by wind, waves and snow.
 These weather events are accelerated and made stronger now by climate change, making them become more frequent.
 So, if you are house-hunting in PEI, be aware of your location and what specific weather events can be damaging to your home.
 A couple of them to be aware of are:

-Snow and ice: Snow and ice can also cause flooding, frozen pipes, and other forms of damage to your property, especially with winters in P.E.I. where the temperatures dip well below the freezing point.
-Be sure to check with your insurance advisor that your house is up to standard and that your policy covers your specific needs.
+Snow and ice: Snow and ice can also cause flooding, frozen pipes, and other forms of damage to your property, especially with winters in PEI where the temperatures dip well below the freezing point.
+Be sure to check with your insurance advisor that your house is up to standard and that your home insurance policy in PEI covers your specific needs.

-We've partnered with some of the best insurance companies in Prince Edward Island to provide you with 10 + quotes for you to compare and get the best quote and price for your situation!
-Let Surex find you the best Home insurance PEI has to offer.
+We've partnered with some of the best insurance companies in Prince Edward Island to provide you with ten (or more) quotes for you to compare and get the best quote and price for your situation!
+Let Surex find you the best home insurance PEI has to offer.
 Here is who we work with:

-The cheapest home insurance provider depends on how your situation fits into the formula companies create to evaluate policyholders.
+The most affordable home insurance provider in PEI depends on how your situation fits into the formula companies create to evaluate policyholders.
 Comparing quotes with Surex will allow you to get the cheapest price on home insurance and get you the best insurance coverage for your situation.